sudheerj/javascript-interview-questions/README.md

 335. ### How do you convert character to ASCII code

-     You can use `String.prototype.charCodeAt()` method to convert string characters to ASCII numbers.
+     You can use the `String.prototype.charCodeAt()` method to convert string characters to ASCII numbers.
 For example, let's find ASCII code for the first letter of 'ABC' string,

      ```javascript
      "ABC".charCodeAt(0) // returns 65
      ```

-     Whereas `String.fromCharCode()` method to convert numbers to equal ASCII character.
+     Whereas `String.fromCharCode()` method converts numbers to equal ASCII characters.

      ```javascript
      String.fromCharCode(65,66,67); // returns 'ABC'